 A fundamental goal of our program is to develop great lifelong learners - doctors who see the value in studying about patient care and doctors who excel at reading an article.
 So, much of your learning will be done on your own, but we want to guide you through this as well.
 We will teach you how to read and interpret medical literature, so you can draw your own conclusions and apply your learning to excellent patient care.
 You will become an expert at reading and applying evidence based medicine.

-The Kansas City VA offers a unique education in low vision because we provide care to patients with such a wide range of vision loss and because we have so many options for solving their problems.
+The Kansas City VA offers a unique education in low vision because we provide care to patients with a wide range of vision loss and because we have so many options for solving their visual needs.
 As a resident, you are an important member of our low vision rehabilitation team - spending about a half day a week working on low vision.

-Most residents who begin our program have had a limited experience with low vision, so the optometry staff is always available with practical patient-care advice and we complement the hands-on education with weekly conversations and instruction in low vision care.
+Most residents who begin our program have had limited experience with low vision, so the optometry staff is always available with practical patient-care advice.
+We complement the hands-on education with weekly conversations and instruction in low vision care.
 The residents learn low vision from their patients, the optometry staff, and from the rehabilitation staff.

 The low vision education at the Kansas City VA has inspired many of our residents to practice low vision – some part time, some full time, and a few who are directors of low vision clinics.
-Others are less interested in practicing low vision after residency, but they still benefit from studying low vision here because they gain a much deeper understanding of eye disease by participating in the rehabilitation process.
+Others, who are less interested in practicing low vision after residency, benefit from studying low vision here because they gain a much deeper understanding of eye disease by participating in the rehabilitation process.